-I’ve mentioned it before here, but it’s worth mentioning again – I am very fortunate to be in a family of incredible cooks.
-Like, not to toot our horn or anything, but we’re bordering on gourmet at times (and then at other times, we make chili dogs, but whatev).
+I am very fortunate to be in a family of incredible cooks.
+Like, not to toot our own horns or anything, but we’re bordering on gourmet at times (and then at other times, we make chili dogs, but whatev).
 I can’t think of a single adult in my family who isn’t supremely good in the kitchen (or on the grill or the smoker).
 It is a wonderful gift to get to enjoy so many delicious meals prepared by the people that I love the most.
-We eat gooooooddd.

-I know a lot of folks find baking with yeast intimidating (especially when you’re doing it for guests), but once you get the hang of it, you’ll wonder why you were ever afraid.
+I know a lot of folks find baking with yeast intimidating, but once you get the hang of it, you’ll wonder why you were ever afraid.
 There are a lot of hardcore bakers out there that will give you very specific rules and requirements about working with yeast—it can definitely be a science—but I honestly don’t think it has to be that complicated.

 My suggestions when it comes to working with yeast are pretty simple:

-(b) Don’t kill your yeast with hot water—yeast will do its thang at room temperature or even in cooler temperatures (albeit much more slowly that at warm temps), but very hot water will kill the yeast.
+- Don’t kill your yeast with hot water—Yeast will do its thing in warm spaces, at room temperature, or even in cooler temps (albeit much more slowly than at warm temps), but very hot water will kill the yeast.
 Err on the side of too cool.

 When it comes to rising yeast dough, there are lots of ways to both speed up or slow down the rising (depending on what you need).
 If you’re pressed for time and need that dough to rise quickly, here are a few options: